 Make sure that the zip is central and that the sides of the second piece of fabric are in line with the sides of the first.
 Check the placement of the pattern and nap, which way is top?

 For the second side I explained how to use double sided basting tape to hold the layers in place (so that you don’t need to use wonder clips or bulldog clips).
-Watch the tutorial on YouTube for a step up step guide: Link!
+Watch the tutorial on YouTube for a step by step guide: How To: Leather Plain Purse DIY.

 Complete the same process for the second side, stitch and then topstitch.